 There are currently three levels of competition exams under the AMC; these are the AMC 8, AMC 10, and AMC 12.
 These exams are designed for students in grades 6 through 12 and thus, are intended to be fun and less serious than college entrance exams.
 However, that is not to say that the AMCs can’t help in boosting a student’s resume later on.
 Participants also gain the advantage of developing positive attitudes towards problem solving and mathematics that can help in their future careers.

-Each year, AMC statistics show that more than 350,000 students from thousands of schools across the United States participate in these competitions.
+AMC statistics show that more than 350,000 students from thousands of schools across the United States participate in these competitions each year.
+Let’s dive in and learn more about each exam.

 The use of calculators during the exam has not been permitted since 2008, so there are no problems that require using one.
 The only things that students are allowed to bring to the competition are blank graph papers, blank scratch papers, compasses, rulers, and erasers.